-We ask all children and parents/guardians to wait in the playground until it is time to enter the school.
+We ask all children and parents/guardians to wait outside until it is time for the children to enter the school.
 Parents/guardians, please say goodbye to your children at the entrance.
 If arriving early, parents are responsible for their children before the school opens.